W. J. Lincoln: Amalgamated Pictures

 Lincoln made his film debut as director and writer with It Is Never Too Late to Mend (1911), based on a popular play and novel, for the Tait brothers.
 They appointed him director of their new company, Amalgamated Pictures, for whom he made nine films over the next year most based on play adaptations of a novel: The Mystery of a Hansom Cab (1911), The Luck of Roaring Camp (1911), Called Back (1911), The Lost Chord (1911), The Bells (1911), The Double Event (1911), After Sundown (1911) (based on Lincolns own play, but the film was not commercially released), Breaking the News (1911) and Rip Van Winkle (1912).
-After from the not-released After Sundown the films did good business.
+Apart from the not-released After Sundown the films did good business.
 During this time Lincoln continued to manage the Paradise Gardens.

 In later writing about these films Lincoln said "I am... in a somewhat awkward position in appraising their merits, but in justice to those who assisted in these productions, I may say that their work under discouraging conditions, Is entitled to the highest commendation."

 A writer said of It Is Never Too Late to Mend, Mystery of the Hansom Cab and Called Back that "They were very cheaply produced (the cost per film was between £300 and £400), and Johnson and Gibson must have done well out of them, although they were not first-class.
 How could they be?"

 Another article wrote Lincoln "had an undoubted capacity for .writing scenarios, and he had an excellent dramatic company, so that he produced quite a number of photo-plays.
 There were some big fakes in then occasionally, as when the St. Kilda railway station did duty for the great Euston station of London in Called Back.

 The Taits withdrew from film production around 1912 to focus on importing and distributing overseas films, which was cheaper than making local movies.
 In 1912 Lincoln became publicity manager of Amalgamated.
 The following year he bought out Amalgamated Picture's interest in the "Paradise" theatre.

 A 1913 article called Lincoln "a captivating conversationalist".
+Mary Bateman says around this time that "It is logical, given Lincoln's film experience and undoubted talent as a writer and producer, and his knowledge, that there was no outlet for his creative ability within his present position."